Brigade: Army

-In the United States Army, a brigade is smaller than a division and roughly equal to or a little larger than a regiment.
+In the modern United States Army, a brigade is smaller than a division and equivalent to a regiment, though regiments are now purely administrative organizational echelons that exist to preserve lineage, with brigades providing operational organization.
 During the American Civil War infantry brigades contained two to five regiments with the idea being to maintain a unit with a strength of 2,000 soldiers and were usually commanded by a brigadier general or a senior colonel.
-During World War I the division consisted of two brigades of two regiments each.

 More recently, the U.S. Army has moved to a new generic brigade combat team (BCT) in which each brigade contains combat elements and their support units.
-After the 2013 reform, BCT personnel strength typically ranges from 4,400 personnel for infantry BCTs, to 4,500 personnel for Stryker BCTs, to 4,700 personnel for armoured BCTs.
+After the 2013 reform, BCT personnel strength typically ranges from 4,400 personnel for infantry BCTs, to 4,500 personnel for Stryker BCTs, to 4,700 personnel for armored BCTs.
 This formation is standard across the active U.S. Army, U.S. Army Reserve, and the Army National Guard.

 The brigade commander is usually a colonel, although a lieutenant colonel can be selected for brigade command in lieu of an available colonel.
 A typical tour of duty for this assignment is 24 to 36 months.
 Separate brigades, viz., brigades not permanently assigned to a division, were commanded by brigadier generals.

 A brigade commander has a headquarters and staff to assist them in commanding the brigade and its subordinate units.
 The typical staff includes: